 by Erl Svendsen

-Erl gardens in Saskatoon and recently started tweeting about it @ErlSv.
+Erl gardens in Saskatoon.
+He recently started tweeting @ErlSv.

-This column is provided courtesy of the Saskatchewan Perennial Society (SPS; www.saskperennial.ca; firstname.lastname@example.org; www.facebook.com/saskperennial).
-Check out our Bulletin Board or Calendar for upcoming garden information sessions, workshops, tours and other events.
+This column is provided courtesy of the Saskatchewan Perennial Society (SPS; www.saskperennial.ca; email@example.com; www.facebook.com/saskperennial).
+Check out our Bulletin Board or Calendar for upcoming garden information sessions, workshops, tours and other events: Gardening at the UofS – http://gardening.usask.ca or call 306-966-5539.
+May 27, 9:00 am – Labour & Learn [a volunteer and learning opportunity, helping to maintain two public SPS gardens at the Saskatoon Forestry Farm Park & Zoo].
+Got growing questions?
+Gardenline is here to help!
+Email firstname.lastname@example.org with your questions or call Helen at 306-966-5865.